MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/data-masking-settings.md

 > [!NOTE]
 > - Only an administrator can access data masking rules.
-> - Only 10 data masking rules, including out of the box masking rules, can exist in Omnichannel for Customer Service.
+> - Only 10 data masking rules, including out-of-the-box masking rules, can exist in Omnichannel for Customer Service.

 ## Create a data masking rule